yjmrobert/cohere-dotnet/README.md

 # Cohere.NET

 **Cohere.NET** provides a simple interface for interacting with the [Cohere API](https://cohere.com), enabling developers to integrate state-of-the-art language models into their .NET applications.
+The supported endpoints are:

+- Chat
+- Classify
+- Rerank

 ## Installation